rockstor/rockstor-doc/contribute/contribute_rockons.rst

     git remote add upstream https://github.com/rockstor/rockon-registry.git

 The above 4 steps help you setup your local environment.
-If you are familiar with git and use an IDE like Eclipse, you can achieve the same outcome in a different way.
+If you are familiar with git and use an IDE, you can achieve the same outcome in a different way.
 Here, we listed the simple terminal way of setting it up.

 Steps to Contribute a Rock-on with a Pull Request